India asks utilities to import coal amid short supply as demand spikes

 "In the next few months, elevated prices of foreign-origin coal and petcoke is likely to push cement companies to buy petcoke from domestic refiners," Kirit C Gandhi, joint president at Indian cement firm Shree Cement said.

-(Reporting by Sudarshan Varadhan; Editing by Kim Coghill, Edmund Blair and Bernadette Baum)
+(Reporting by Sudarshan Varadhan; Editing by Edmund Blair, Bernadette Baum and Mark Potter)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)